Aura (mythology): Others

-In the Metamorphoses, Ovid has Cephalus tell how it was his habit, that after finishing a hunt, he would seek out the cooling breeze:

-But one day, as Cephalus tells: "Some one overhearing these words was deceived by their double meaning; and, thinking that the word ‘Aura’ so often on my lips was a nymph’s name, was convinced that I was in love with some nymph."
-When Cephalus' words were reported to his wife Procris, she was stricken with grief and fear, over, according to Cephalus, a "mere nothing" and "an empty name".
-The next day after a successful morning's hunt, Cephalus cried out again: "Come, Aura, come and soothe my toil" but when he said this Cephalus thought he heard a groan and called out: "Come, dearest".
-Then hearing the rustle of leaves, he threw his javelin, at what he thought was some animal, but was instead Procris, who had come to spy on her husband.
-With her dying breath Procris says: "By the union of our love, by the gods above and my own gods, by all that I have done for you, and by the love that still I bear you in my dying hour, the cause of my own death, I beg you, do not let this Aura take my place."
-And Cephalus says: "And then I knew at last that it was a mistake in the name".
+Ancient culture

+Aurae was the title of a now lost play by the Athenian comic poet Metagenes, who was contemporary with Aristophanes, Phrynichus, and Plato.

 Iconography

 Extant images of Aura from antiquity are rare.
 There are only two which can be identified as Aura by inscription.
 The oldest is a fifth-century BC skyphos from Taranto, now in the Nicholson Museum, University of Sydney (53.30), which shows a figure labeled "Aura", seated on a rock by the sea, with velificatio, a billowing garment that forms an arch overhead.
 The other is found on a volute-krater funerary vase (c.
 370–350 BC), now in the British Museum (F277).
 Depicted on its neck is a polos-crowned head with curls, and the inscription "Aura" above the polos crown.

+Aura is possibly the velificans depicted on Side 1 of the second pillar of Las Incantadas, a Roman pillared portico bearing mythological reliefs from the agora of Thessalonica, which was demolished by Frenchman Emmanuel Miller and its sculptures transferred to the Louvre.
+She is depicted in a 'slow walking' pose, slightly bending and lifting her right leg off the ground, while placing all of her weight on her left leg (contrapposto).
+She wears a thin wet-looking chiton, and her hair falls softly to her shoulders.
+Aura's face is entirely gone, as is her left and most of her right forearm.
+That figure has also been identified as a Bacchante, or even Helen of Troy.
+On the other side of Aura's pillar stands Dionysus.

 Pliny describes two statues of Aurae with velificantes sua veste, "spreading their cloaks like sails", at the Porticus Octaviae in Rome.
-Influenced by Pliny's description, a pair of velificantes (figures framed by a velificatio) that appear on the Ara Pacis Augustae ("Altar of Augustan Peace") have often been identified as Aurae, although this identification has been criticized, and many other identications have been proposed.
+Influenced by Pliny's description, a pair of velificantes (figures framed by a velificatio) that appear on the Ara Pacis Augustae ("Altar of Augustan Peace") have often been identified as Aurae, although this identification has been criticized, and many other identifications have been proposed.